bbaserdem/NixCats/Readme.md

 Just items to do later once config is stable

+- [ ] Terminal has glitched prompt in starship
+- [ ] snacks.image is not rendering latex
+- [ ] flash and snacks.picker setup
+- [ ] snacks.layout maybe? perhaps add edgy?
 - [ ] Ctrl-y not working as intended; nvim-cmp
-- [ ] Add flash and hydra as plugins
 - [ ] Document workflow in this readme
 - [ ] Make shells to test paq-nvim
-- [ ] Keybinds for aerial, snacks stuff, gitsigns, trouble, conform, obsidian, vimtex, nabla, mini-map, mini
-- [~] Snacks explorer not working; explorer not in nixpkgs yet.

 # Workflow